 Description of decision-making and appointment considerations

 Please provide a description of the decision-making process preceding your selection of the candidate, including your considerations as to why the candidate meets the job profile.
-If the candidate does not fully meet the job profile, please state the reasons why this individual was nevertheless selected and what value he or she will add to the board.
+Please also provide the outcomes of your own assessment on the propriety of the candidate.
+If the candidate does not fully meet the job profile and/or the propriety requirements, please state the reasons why this individual was nevertheless selected and what value he or she will add to the board.
 If relevant, you can describe the measures taken to counter any conflicts of interest or the semblance thereof.

 The suitability matrix and accompanying notes provide insight into the candidate's expertise and capabilities and of those of the other board members.
 The composition of the board as a whole also plays a role in assessing a person’s fitness.